Freescale/Documentation/release-notes/source/known-issues.rst

 .. only:: not html

-   The list of known issues for the |project_name| can be seen using the following URL:
+   The list of known issues for the |project_name| can be seen at the following URL:

    https://bugzilla.yoctoproject.org/buglist.cgi?quicksearch=meta-fsl-arm

-   It has not been included here as it changes every time bugfixes are included during the maintenance cycle of the release and it would be outdated most of time.
+   It has not been included here as it changes every time bug fixes are included during the maintenance cycle of the release and it would be outdated most of time.